BruceRanger/MandArt/MandArt.docc/A04-MoreAboutTheMath.md

 We use the variable, iterationsMax, for the maximum number of iterations to try.
 We start out with iterationsMax = 10,000.
 Any time you find a black shape that doesn’t look like a Mini-Mand, it means you need to increase iterationsMax.
-You define the RGB colors used in the image and their order.
+You define the RGB colors used in the picture and their order.
 You also define the numbers of blocks of color to be used, nBlocks.
 We start with six colors and 60 blocks.
 The colors we used are, in order: lime, yellow, red, magenta, blue, and cyan.These are six of the eight corners of the RGB color cube.
 The program finds the minimum number of iterations used at any location in the picture so that our coloring can start somewhere on the edge of our picture.

 Why would we ever choose a value for rSqLimit greater than 4?
 This has to do with color smoothing.
-We find the number of iterations required to exceed rSqLimit at each location in our image.
+We find the number of iterations required to exceed rSqLimit at each location in our picture.
 We then assign a color to that location based on that number of iterations.
 However, there will be many locations nearby that have the same number of iterations.
 We would be left with bands of a uniform color, which may not look good.